On the thermodynamic properties of fictitious identical particles and the application to fermion sign problem: Recursion formula and energy estimator for fictitious identical particles

-To calculate the energy for identical fermions, we turn to consider the partition function $Z(\beta,\xi)$ given by Eq. (\ref{Xipartition}).
-From the expression of $Z(\beta,\xi)$, it is clear that it is mathematically legitimate that we extend two discrete values $\xi=\{-1,1\}$ for $Z(\beta,\xi)$ to the general case that $\xi$ becomes a continuous real variable (See Fig. \ref{AnalyticalC}).
-Generalizing the technique of the recursion formula discovered by Hirshberg et al. \cite{Hirshberg,HirshbergFermi}, from Eq. (\ref{Xipartition}), we have
+From the expression of $Z(\beta,\xi)$, it is mathematically legitimate that we extend two discrete values $\xi=\{-1,1\}$ in $Z(\beta,\xi)$ to the general case that $\xi$ becomes a continuous real variable.
+To calculate the energy $E(\beta,\xi)$ for fictitious identical particles, we turn to consider the partition function $Z(\beta,\xi)$ given by Eq. (\ref{Xipartition}).